-Bringing Light to Life
+Bringing light to life

 Sunlight is one of the things that humanity can’t live without.
 Whether you suffer from Seasonal Affective Disorder or if you need a bit of sunshine to bring a smile to your face – it’s essential to life.
 For one family, a poorly little girl was in desperate need of some sunshine, but because of Meningitis she has sensitive skin and is unable to play outside with the rest of the children.

-Ellie Mae was diagnosed with Meningitis when she was very young and has deteriorated since she contracted the disease.
+Ellie Mae was diagnosed with Meningitis when she was very young and has deteriorated since she contacted the disease.
 Meningitis has affected her severely and her skin is susceptible to the harshness of direct sunlight – this is where local trade counter and installer Horton Building Plastics and Liniar came together to help make her life a little brighter.

 Ellie Mae’s Journey